AndrewDiles/a-maze-me/README.md

 - Around 30hours in now.
 All MVP game mechanics are operational.
 Just going to have some fun building levels.

 - Shy of 40hours in, all MVPs have been met.
-The WASD constrols in level select took about 90 minutes to code, the single longest of any component / hook.
+The WASD controls in level select took about 90 minutes to code, the single longest of any component / hook.